NXP/mcu-smhmi/framework/docs/hal_devices/input.md

 ## Example

 The project has several input devices implemented for use as-is or for use as reference for implementing new input devices.
-Source files for these input HAL devices can be found under "HAL/common" and "HAL/face_rec".
+Source files for these input HAL devices can be found under "framework/hal/input/".

 Below is an example of a push button input HAL device driver: